AsafBenAsulin/Eshop/README.md

 full-stack using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 Leveraging React and Bootstrap for the frontend, and Node.js with Express and Mongoose for the backend, the project features user authentication with JWT.
 This comprehensive replica showcases my proficiency in modern web development technologies and frameworks.

+on both use:
+npm i to install
-run the backend with npm run dev run the frontend with npm eun dev
+npm run dev to run

 In case you want to change to your own database use the route /api/v1/seed